Johnny Depp as Paul Kemp, expatriate American journalist and borderline alcoholic

 The “futuristic” look of the sunglasses nicely ties into the space age craze of the late 1950s and early 1960s which was all over pop culture at the time from songs like The Tornadoes’ “Telstar” (which is used earlier in the film) to TV shows like The Jetsons.

-Kemp’s wristwatch is a plain military-style watch with a round steel case, black dial, and light brown strap.
+Kemp’s wristwatch is a plain military-style watch with a round steel case, black dial, and khaki strap.
 It is possibly a Hamilton, which supplied plenty of military watches to the U.S. during this era.
 This would also make sense as Hunter S. Thompson had served in the Air Force for two years very shortly before he traveled to Puerto Rico.

 His other accessory is a classic straw fedora with a high crown, short brim, and light brown triple-pleated puggaree ribbon (like Gatsby’s!) with a dark brown paisley pattern.
 It is not the same straw hat as he wore earlier in the film and in some promotional artwork.